Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Experiments

 \subsection{Quantitative experiments}

 In each experiment, we compare three methods: (i) the vanilla 4-layer MLP, (ii) our PIDM architecture with randomly initialized weights, and (iii) our PIDM architecture with pretrained weights.
-The utility of our method (\textit{i.e.} using pretrained weights) is indicated by the comparison between (ii) and (iii).
-The performance of the vanilla 4-layer MLP is included only as a reference.
+The utility of our method (\textit{i.e.} using pretrained weights) is better indicated by the comparison between (ii) and (iii), and the performance of the vanilla 4-layer MLP is included only as a reference.
+Results are averaged over five runs with different random seeds.
 To note is that we did \emph{not} tune the learning parameters (learning rate, entropy coefficient, etc.) of the tasks, which were chosen for optimal performance of the original vanilla MLP.
 We merely used our architecture as a drop-in replacement.
-Therefore, we suspect that the performance of our method can be further improved with additional tuning of these hyperparameters, which would have happened if the problem design had used our proposed architecture as a starting point.
+We find that incorporating a moderate degree of action symmetry loss improves training stability considerably.